 Export Letter of Credit

 An importer issues an import letter of credit with the exporter being the beneficiary.
 The same letter of credit, when received by the exporter’s bank, becomes an export letter of credit.
-So, both the import and export letters of credit are materially same, it’s just the perspective which is different.
-The exporter needs to fulfil the terms and conditions and submit the required documents as mentioned in the letter of credit before he can receive payment.
+So, both the import and export letters of credit are materially the same; it’s just a different perspective.
+The exporter needs to fulfill the terms and conditions and submit the required documents as mentioned in the letter of credit before receiving payment.

 Advantages of Export Letter of Credit

 It reduces the credit risk as the issuing bank is liable to pay even if the importer defaults.
-Export letter of credit can be tailored to the needs of the exporter, hence it provides flexibility in terms and conditions as long as they are fair and legally binding.
+Export letters of credit can be tailored to the exporter’s needs; hence it provides flexibility in terms and conditions as long as they are fair and legally binding.
 Since the exporter needs to submit documents as proof, an export letter of credit enables the exporter to receive the payment before the shipment has reached the importer.
 This capability improves the cash flow of the exporter.

 Disadvantages of Export Letter of Credit

-Although the exporter is protected in case the importer defaults on payment, he may still face credit risk if the issuing bank also defaults.
-He can get additional protection by getting a confirmed letter of credit where the receiving bank guarantees the payment if issuing bank defaults.
+Although the exporter is protected if the importer defaults on payment, he may still face credit risk if the issuing bank also defaults.
+He can get additional protection by getting a confirmed letter of credit.
+Where the receiving bank guarantees the payment if issuing bank defaults.
 This will add to the cost of getting a letter of credit, which is already high.

 Export Credit Insurance vs Letter of Credit

-Export credit insurance is taken by an exporter to insure the foreign accounts receivables in a case of commercial and political risks.
+An exporter takes export credit insurance to insure the foreign accounts receivables in the case of commercial and political risks.
 The exporter has to pay a premium to get insurance cover.
-This is different from a letter of credit where the importer has to cover most of the expenses.
+This is different from a letter of credit, where the importer has to cover most of the expenses.
 A letter of credit has strict terms and conditions regarding the goods shipped and documents to be presented before the payment is made.
-Export credit insurance just needs a proof of non-payment of accounts receivables by the foreign party.
-A letter of credit covers 100% of the amount while export credit insurance works on risk sharing and covers only a part of the amount (usually up to 90%).
+Export credit insurance just needs proof of non-payment of accounts receivables by the foreign party.
+A letter of credit covers 100% of the amount, while export credit insurance works on risk-sharing and covers only a part of the amount (usually up to 90%).